isomerpages/mas-moneysense/pages/Understanding Real Estate Investment Trusts (REITS).md

 <ul data-tight="true" class="tight">
 <li>
 <p>Distributions are not guaranteed and are subject to fluctuations in the
-REIT’s income.
-For example, a REIT’s rental income may be affected if tenancy agreements could be renewed at a lower rental rate than before or the occupancy rate could fall.</p>
+REIT’s income (For example, a REIT’s rental income may be affected if tenancy agreements could be renewed at a lower rental rate than before or the occupancy rate could fall)</p>
 </li>
 <li>
 <p>Look out for whether the REIT has procured payment upfront or has contractual
-lock-ins of rental rates and other clauses in tenancy agreements.</p>
+lock-ins of rental rates and other clauses in tenancy agreements</p>
 </li>
 <li>
 <p>If the underlying properties are financed by debts, there is a refinancing
 risk when cost of debt varies.
-A higher cost of debt may also reduce the income distributions to unit holders.</p>
+A higher cost of debt may also reduce the income distributions to unit holders</p>
 </li>
 </ul>
 </td>